Efemache/Mercenaries-Farm-bot/README.md

 # Mercenaries Farm Bot (for Hearthstone)
 MFB official URL : https://github.com/Efemache/Mercenaries-Farm-bot/
 ```
-Bot is on a development stage but it already works to do a lot of "Tasks" and complete some bounties.
+Bot is on a development stage but it already works to complete a lot of "Tasks" and some bounties.
 ```